Kurdish Future Movement in Syria: Party split after Tammo's assassination

 Having survived a first assassination attempt in August, Mashaal Tammo was however killed on a second attempt November 11 in Qamishli.
 Rezan Bahri Shaykhmus, chairman of the party's Office of General Communications, blamed the Syrian intelligence services having killed founding leader Tammo, and indeed in October 2012, TV network Al Arabiya published leaked files indicating that Tammo was assassinated by the Air Force Intelligence Directorate and upon presidential order by Bashar al-Assad.

 Since Tammo's death, the Kurdish Future Movement suffered from internal leadership battles.
-On July 6, 2012, the party split in two when some twenty people convening a general assembly in Qamishli declared the chairman Rezan Bahri Shaykhmus to be deposed and replaced him with the successor Jangidar Muhammad.
+On July 6, 2012, the party split in two when some twenty people convening a general assembly in Qamishli declared the chairman Rezan Bahri Shaykhmus to be deposed and replaced him with an alternative successor Jangidar Muhammad.
 As Shaykhmus' supporters didn't recognize the elections, there are currently two parties known as the Kurdish Future Movement in Syria.

-On its October 17 to 19, 2014 congress in Istanbul, the Shaykhmus-wing of the Kurdish Future Movement elected the previous European representative Siamend Hajo chairman.
+On its October 17 to 19, 2014 congress in Istanbul, the Shaykhmus-wing of the Kurdish Future Movement elected the previous European representative Siamend Hajo as chairman.
 The party also decided to create a military wing in order to protect civilians in the Kurdish regions.
 Otherwise the party decided to work covertly in Syria in order to avoid persecution by the Assad government and the PYD.

 Rasheed Muhammad, a member of the Future Movement, was also a member of the local council in the town of Al-Dirbasiyah, Hasaka Governorate.
 On 1 April 2017, he was arrested by PYD-led self-management forces.